ricardo-js1/qspatial/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" style="display: block; margin: auto;" />

-It's also possible to create the neighbourhoods using the knearneigh function from spdep, in this case the k areas with the nearest centroids will be considered as neighbours.
+It's also possible to create the neighbourhoods using the knearneigh function from spdep, in this case the k areas with the nearest centroids will be considered as neighbors.

 ``` r
 dengue.data = dengue